 The Camper & Caravan are the same in terms of costs with the ferries, so this article and this cost analysis is also valid for Campers.

 Just like for crossings from Dover to Calais by car, we have listed the prices for you to make a crossing with a caravan or camper.
-This concerns the prices as stated in March 2022 for the period with departure July 14, 2022 and as the return date July 28 for a car with caravan for a family with two children.
+This concerns the prices as stated in March 2023 for the period with departure July 16, 2023, and as the return date of July 29th for a car with the caravan for a family with two children.

 P&O + Caravan | ~ £ 250 | 90 min. | P&O Caravan info |